telerik/xaml-docs/controls/radcolorpicker/styling-and-appearance/appearance.md

 	{{endregion}}

-__4. RadColorPicker is a stylable control.
+4. __RadColorPicker is a stylable control.
 You can customize the look of the RadSplitButton.
 In order to do this you should use SplitButtonStyle property__

 * __SplitButtonStyle__ - this property should be used to control the style of the split button.

-__5. The ColorSelectorStyle gets or sets the color selector style__
+5. __The ColorSelectorStyle property gets or sets the color selector style.
+It is used to apply a custom Style to the RadColorSelector control.
+This is the element shown in the popup opened when you click on the RadColorPicker__

 #### __XAML__
 	{{region radcolorpicker-appearance_11}}